September 14, 2016

 For both random and sine vibration tests, durable mounting fixtures are critical to a successful test.
 Elite’s in-house experts apply their expertise to design and fabricate custom fixtures to accurately simulate installed orientation and transmit interference-free vibratory energy.

-If your application and project does not afford the option of measuring field vibration conditions, then the following standards provide recommendations for test conditions and durations.
+If your application and project do not afford the option of measuring field vibration conditions, then the following standards provide recommendations for test conditions and durations.
 Some of the standards are free for download while others are available for download but for a fee.

 STANAG 4370 (AECTP-240, AECTP-400, AECTP-600)